 3 Leaves started life in 2016 as a simple street food stall in Blackrock Market, yet chef Santosh Thomas’s cooking was too good to stay a casual secret.
 The 12 seats were constantly full, with lunchtime queues snaking through the market daily.
-Word spread far beyond the locality, prompting Santosh and his charming wife, Milie Mathew, to take on the space next door when it become available.
+Word spread far beyond the locality, prompting Santosh and his charming wife, Milie Mathew, to take on the space next door when it became available.

 If there isn’t a queue, then the jaunty aqua exterior and potted banana tree will let you know you’ve found the spot.
 The no-frills dining room is perfectly comfortable and draws most of its atmosphere from the closely packed tables and Milie’s warm and maternal presence.
 Charismatic and fun, she is delighted to share stories of 3 Leaves food with her customers, from cooking techniques to regional variations.